ForestLee0513/csharp-bms-parser/README.md

 - #RANDOM GIMMIK (Sobrem - Random is also works!)
 - BPM/EXBPM/STOP GIMMIK
 - 4K/6K Extend Command
+- MD5/SHA256/SHA512 Hashing Support for IR(Internet Ranking) and illegal BMS files (like a copied patterns of IIDX or other commercial games) validation

 ## How to use
 ```cs